What to Do in London in April (2020)

-This post covers things to do in London in April, including our top 10 list as well as free things to do, nighttime activities and family-friendly options, updated for 2018.
-For more ideas for any time of the year, read our master post on things to do in London.
+This post covers things to do in London in April, including a top 10 list as well as sections dedicated to free things to do, nighttime activities and family-friendly options, updated for 2020.

 - Top 10

 - Things to Do (any time of year)

 TOP 10 EVENTS AND THINGS TO DO IN APRIL

 Below, is our list of the top 10 things to do and see in London this month.

 Some of our other most popular posts include: